 Remote work.
 Sounds good – right?

-4. Create an inclusive working environment
+4. Create an inclusive and accessible working environment

 When introducing remote work to the mix, you create the opportunity to improve inclusiveness and diversity within your business.